OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

 **KiCad and Roland MonoFab SRM-20**

-[Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) made [videos](https://www.youtube.com/watch?v=iOPbk1W3X5k&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=1)  for Fab Lab Reykjavík where he explains how to set up KiCad 8.
+[Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) made a series of videos for Fab Lab Reykjavík, where he explaines all the steps in using KiCad and ...
+I followed his directions and here I describe every step I took.

+In the first [video](https://www.youtube.com/watch?v=iOPbk1W3X5k&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=1) he explains how to set up KiCad 8.
 On [KiCad.org](hhttps://www.kicad.org/download/windows/) I downloaded the KiCad program and then installed it on the computer.
 On the [About KiCad](https://www.kicad.org/about/kicad/) site it says that KiCad is an open source software that can be used to design EDA or Electronic Design Automation.
 In [KiCad](https://www.kicad.org/) Schematic Editor is used to draw electronic circuit and you have access to thousands of symbols that can be found in libraries.
 The PCB Editor is then used to add elements (???) to the circuit.
 Then you can use the 3D viewer to preview your design.

 I opened the program, clicked on **File** and **new** to create a new project.
 I saved it in a folder in my computer.
 Then I could see that under my new program I could see both the Schematic file and the PCB file.
 I began by editing the Schematic file.